Why Recovery is a Game Changer

 Contributing Author: Lisa Chase, PT, CFMM, OMPT, Astym Certified

 To achieve success, athletes must have the drive and the commitment to train hard – but more importantly, to train hard and recover harder, and smarter.
 I’ve been working with athletes of all levels for over 25 years, and I have consistently seen recovery to be the one aspect of training most often overlooked.
-Lack of recovery practices not only affect your performance, but can also leave athletes fatigued and at increased risk for injury.
+Lack of recovery practices not only affects your performance but can also leave athletes fatigued and at increased risk for injury.
 The main “reason” (aka excuse) why athletes don’t commit to proper recovery?
 Time.
 Who has time to stop and stretch, when constraints and priorities get in the way?
 Athletes are often rushing to the next task, taking care of kids, getting to work on time, meetings, deadlines, etc.; the list goes on.
 The second most common obstacle to proper recovery?
 Excessive training.
-(In line with the belief that if some exercise is good, more must better).
+(In line with the belief that if some exercise is good, more must be better).
 And lastly… Athletes are often lacking in regular, appropriate information or techniques to aid them in optimal recovery.

 Helping individuals recover from injury and maximizing performance has been my life’s work and passion for over 25 years, and I can tell you – recovery matters, big time.
 To me, recovery is the low-hanging fruit that can elevate a good athlete to great!
 So, what is recovery, anyway?
 And why is it important?
-Recovery is more than just stretching; it involves understanding the key elements and importance of post workout routines, proper nutrition, active recovery, and rest.
+Recovery is more than just stretching; it involves understanding the key elements and importance of post-workout routines, proper nutrition, active recovery, and rest.
 Implementing proper recovery strategies will allow you to train harder, get better results, and will be the difference between average and elite performance – so let’s dig a little deeper.

-As athletes exercise, cells break down – creating oxidative stress, inflammation and depleted energy.
-As inflammatory markers, such as creatine-kinase, become elevated due to exercise-induced muscle damage, muscles become stiff and sore.
+As athletes exercise, cells break down – creating oxidative stress, inflammation, and depleted energy.
+As inflammatory markers, such as creatine kinase, become elevated due to exercise-induced muscle damage, muscles become stiff and sore.
 This is better known as DOMs (delayed onset muscle soreness).
 Ever notice that soreness from activity peaks within 24-48 hours, and often does not subside for 5-7 days?
 Think that doesn’t affect your performance?
 Think again!
 If you schedule in adequate recovery practices, you can significantly reduce these deleterious effects.

 There are 6 key elements of post-workout recovery that include: muscle glycogen replenishment, muscle tissue repair and protein synthesis, hormonal support, soft-tissue repair, immune system support, inflammation reduction, and rehydration.
 What does that mean for an athlete?
-Your workout isn’t finished until you’ve replenished nutrients, and completed a proper cool down and recovery routine such as:
+Your workout isn’t finished until you’ve replenished nutrients and completed a proper cool down and recovery routine such as:

 - Replenish nutrients and maximize cellar repair.